cseanburns/systems-librarianship/src/6c-install-koha.md

 > See `man tmux` for more information on how to use `tmux`, if interested,
 > or search the web for other tutorials.
 > It's a powerful program and can do a lot more than re-attach from disconnected sessions.
+> Note that `tmux` sessions can be re-opened if we lose our connection to the servers, they do not last after reboots.

 ### Server setup